 What We Do / Plan

 BWB is committed to providing the support that increases a nonprofit’s efficiency and effectiveness.
+We are knowledgeable and trusted advisors to a range of community-based nonprofit organizations, policy advocacy groups, community development financial intermediaries and human services organizations.
 Through our facilitation and research, we work with boards and management to more clearly understand what is occurring within and around the organization, and to set goals and move forward.

 BWB’s experienced planning team can lead retreats, review organizational structures, examine financial history, prepare financial projections, conduct cash flow analyses, offer market research and competitor analysis, and identify potential partners.
-BWB’s team can also help identify issues, resolve conflicts, and navigate transitions such as mergers.
+BWB’s team can also help identify issues, resolve conflicts, and navigate transitions through mergers and acquisitions.

 The end result is a practical working blueprint for the future, which includes: